 The program for a minor in astronomy consists of the following:

 There are several options for the choice of the fifth course.
-While any of the 100-level courses could be used, specific intermediate courses accessible upon completion of the introductory sequence with lab are also good choices.
-For example, PHYS 240, 241 provide further experience with the foundations of physics.
-PHYS 218, 219, and 270 explore computational approaches to problem solving using examples from astronomy, physics, and other sciences.
+While any of the 100-level courses could be used, specific intermediate courses accessible upon completion of the introductory sequence with lab also are good choices.
+For example, PHYS 240 and 241 provide further experience with the foundations of physics.
+PHYS 218, 219 and 270 explore computational approaches to problem solving using examples from astronomy, physics and other sciences.
 Other options may include independent study and special topics courses related to astronomy.